abdelhousni/foreman-dar/INSTALL_foreman_katello.md

 5. Ensure that you synchronize the source that you add.

-> :warning: add `validate_certs: False` to inventory source for self-signed cert
+> :warning: add `validate_certs: False` to inventory source for self-signed cert (via : https://github.com/ansible/awx/issues/12345#issuecomment-1416706935)

 ### 4.2.
 Configuring Provisioning Callback for a Host